Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

   To record means to intercept any HTTP request, store it in a file, then store the response received from the live resource that was originally targeted.
 * Run tests in `Playback` mode:
-  To playback means to intercept any HTTP request and to respond it with the stored response of a previously recorded matching request.
+  To playback means to intercept any HTTP request and to respond  to it with the stored response of a previously recorded matching request.
 * Run tests in `Live` mode:
   To run live means to not intercept any HTTP request and to send them to the live resource.